Darkle/openapi-to-rescript-generator/README.md

 - The [Rescript validation structs](https://github.com/DZakh/rescript-struct) are only generated only for responses and request bodies.
 - Parameters are just generated as types and have no validation.
 - We only support string enums for parameters at the moment
-- You may need to annotate unions with variants.
+- You may need to manually annotate unions.
 See here for more details: https://github.com/DZakh/rescript-struct/issues/56
-  - Here is an example of annotating a union variant inline:
+  - Here is an example of annotating a union inline:

 ```
 let saveLogRequestBodyStruct = S.object(o =>